shaysadekar11-prog/EaglerCraft-Recode/eagvm/README.md

 # Java to JS Compiler - EagVM

-## all right reserved TO eaglercraft.com
+## all right reserved TO eagl.xo.je